Zauriel2814/20221119-Maps-Project/readme.md

 # Parks and Makan (Map Theme Project 01)
 ## - Project Summary (User Story)

+The project is aimed for Outdoor enthusiast(trekkers, cyclist) and nature lovers.
+The app provides a platform for these users to check the location of nature parks and tracks and also search for food options around the vicinity.
+The ultimate aim of the project is to also be a platform for these Users to share nature sightings and events happening along these nature parks and tracks.
+It can also serve as a guide for the users to visit areas with higher density of nature sightings in order to get a glimpse of the flora and fauna around singapore.
+This may also aid researchers to record the variety of ecosystems of the connected nature reserves around singapore.
 ## - UI/UX

 ## - Features